nora-merten/GH_extended-pipe-bending/README.md

 2. Print XR-marker and fixate visibly on top of the bending machine, so that it is well within your view when operating the bending machine.
 (Hololens and mobile devices only)

 3. Measure bending machine parameters for given pipe diameter and set as constants for the definition.
-	- PinDistance : The Distance between the centrepoints between the two support pins.
+	- PinDistance : The distance between the centrepoints between the two support pins.
-	- PinRadius : The Distance between neutral fibre of the workpiece pipe and the pin centrepoint it rotates around.
+	- PinRadius : The distance between neutral fibre of the workpiece pipe and the pin centrepoint it rotates around.
 This is best determined by clamping the pipe (with diameter $d_Pipe$) to the pins by starting a bend and using a caliper to measure the distance $x$ between pipe and pin outsides.
 To get an accurate measurement, we place one flank of the caliper on the outer quadrant of the pipe and the other on the opposing quadrant of the pin.
 As the pins commonly feature a concave or cone geometry to accommodate a range of pipe diameters, we need to measure its smallest diameter $d_Pin$.
 We then calculate the $PinRadius$ parameter for the definition:  $PinRadius = x - \frac{d_Pin - d_Pipe}{2}$
 	- BendRadius : The arc radius for the neutral fibre of the bent pipe piece.
 This is defined by the arc-die used, but ideally its exact value is validated by a few test bends.

 4. Adjust values for offset and base plane rotation until the virtual reference line aligns with the corresponding front edge of the bending machine.
 (If your bending machine does not feature a front edge parallel to the line spanned by the two pins, find another feature with a known relation to the bending tool and replace the reference line with that instead.)